MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: MaskControl

 where $\operatorname{sg}(\cdot)$ is the stop-gradient operator and $\beta$ is a hyper-parameter for commitment loss.

-During the second stage, the quantized motion token sequence $\mathcal{X}$ is updated with \texttt{[MASK]} tokens to form the corrupted motion sequence $X_{\overline{\mathbf{M}}}$.
-This corrupted sequence along with text embedding $W$ are fed into a text-conditioned masked transformer parameterized by $\theta$ to reconstruct input motion token sequence with reconstruction probability equal to $p_{\theta}\left(x_i \mid X_{\overline{\mathbf{M}}}, W\right)$.
+During the second stage, the quantized motion token sequence $X = [x_1, x_2, ..., x_L ]$ is updated with \texttt{[MASK]} tokens to form the corrupted motion sequence $X_{\overline{\mathbf{M}}}$.
+This corrupted sequence along with text embedding $W$ are fed into a text-conditioned masked transformer parameterized by $\theta$ to reconstruct input motion token sequence with reconstruction probability equal to $p_{\theta}\left(x_i \mid X_{\overline{\mathbf{M}}}, W\right)$, which is obtained by the motion token classifier.
 The objective is to minimize the negative log-likelihood of the predicted masked tokens conditioned on text:

-During inference, the transformer masks out the tokens with the least confidence and predicts them in parallel in the subsequent iteration.
-The number of masked tokens $n_M$ is controlled by a masking schedule, a decaying function of the iteration $t$.
-Early iterations use a large masking ratio due to high uncertainty, and as the process continues, the ratio decreases as more context is available from previous predictions.
+During inference, the transformer masks out the tokens with the least confidence and re-samples these tokens according to their respective distributions $p_{\theta}\left(x_i \mid X_{\overline{\mathbf{M}}}, W\right)$in the subsequent step.
+The number of masked tokens $n_M$ is controlled by a masking schedule, a decaying function of the step $t$.
+Early steps use a large masking ratio due to high uncertainty, and as the process continues, the ratio decreases as more context is available from previous predictions.